jina-ai/jina/docs/chapters/helloworld/index.rst

     jina hello-world --logserver

-or if you use Docker:
+Or if you use Docker: